michaeljclark/rv8-bench/data/template.md

 and native x86.
 The benchmark suite is compiled for aarch64, arm32, riscv64,
 riscv32, x86-64 and x86-32.

-The results include various runtime neutral metrics such as retired RISC-V instructions, x86 micro-ops, executable file sizes plus dynamic register and instruction usage histograms for RISC-V.
+The results include runtime neutral metrics such as retired RISC-V instructions, x86 micro-ops, executable file sizes plus dynamic register and instruction  histograms for RISC-V.

 #### Benchmark source